 - i.
 Market comparable statistics and public trading multiples discounted for illiquidity, minority ownership and other factors for companies with similar characteristics. - ii.
 Valuations implied by third-party investments in the applicable portfolio companies. - iii.
+A benchmarking analysis to compare implied fair value and leverage to comparable market investments. - iv.
 Discounted cash flow analysis, including a terminal value or exit multiple.

 Determination of fair value involves subjective judgments and estimates.
 Accordingly, these notes to the Company's consolidated financial statements refer to the uncertainty with respect to the possible effect of such valuations, and any change in such valuations, on the Company's consolidated financial statements.
-Below is a description of factors that the Company's board of directors may consider when valuing the Company's equity and debt investments where a market price is not readily available:
+Below is a description of factors that CIM may consider when valuing the Company's equity and debt investments where a market price is not readily available:

-- the size and scope of a portfolio company and its specific strengths and weaknesses; - · prevailing interest rates for like securities; - expected volatility in future interest rates; - leverage; - · call features, put features and other relevant terms of the debt; - the borrower's ability to adequately service its debt; - the fair market value of the portfolio company in relation to the face amount of its outstanding debt; - the quality of collateral securing the Company's debt investments; - multiples of earnings before interest, taxes, depreciation and amortization, or EBITDA, cash flows, net income, revenues or, in some cases, book value or liquidation value; and - · other factors deemed applicable.
+- the size and scope of a portfolio company and its specific strengths and weaknesses; - prevailing interest rates for like securities; - expected volatility in future interest rates; - leverage; - call features, put features, fees and other relevant terms of the debt; - the borrower's ability to adequately service its debt; - the fair market value of the portfolio company in relation to the face amount of its outstanding debt; - the quality of collateral securing the Company's debt investments; - multiples of earnings before interest, taxes, depreciation and amortization, or EBITDA, cash flows, net income, revenues or, in some cases, book value or liquidation value; and - other factors deemed applicable.